jgkramer/jgkramer.github.io/_posts/2022-10-15-Residential-Electricity-Rates.md

 *  **Special pricing plans for Electric Vehicles** These structures add complexity, and as such were more challenging to capture in a simple database =).
 We'll get to these later.

+### Github repo

+In-progress data (manually sourced by looking at different utitlity websites) and code to analyze is here: https://github.com/jgkramer/hummingbird